soasme/soasme.github.com/_posts/technology/2020/2020-10-20-proc-pid-cgroup.md

 Cgroups can be created in various ways.
 They can be even totally irrelevant to containers.
 The cgroups in the given example were created by Podman and systemd.

+For cgroups v1, one of the values for `controller_list` in the example is `name=systemd`, which seems bizarre.
+The `name=systemd` cgroup hierarchy is used by systemd to track services and user sessions.
+If you're wondering why there is a list of controllers, the answer is there are not any controllers; in cgroups v1, it is possible a cgroup hierarchy is mounted without attached controllers.
+It's purely for tracking processes.

 For cgroups v2, `hiearchy_id` is always 0, and `controller_list` is always empty, as these two fields are no longer needed.

 The field `cgroup_path` is the pathname relative to the mount point of the hierarchy.
 For example, for the controller `pids` and cgroup path `/user.slice/user-1001.slice/session-5.scope`, we have a mount point in the cgroupfs.